 I have covered the hostess bars of Phnom Penh in some detail over the last few years but the growth in the scene can be difficult to keep up with.
 While my attentions were turned to other parts of the world over the last few years the number of bars in Phnom Penh doubled!
-For the most part I only review individual hostess bars if there is something interesting or peculiar about them as was the case with Moe’s.
+For the most part I only review individual hostess bars if there is something interesting or peculiar about them.
 The similarly named Mao’s Club also fits that standard.

 Mao’s Club was transformed from a disco style club into a hostess bar a few years ago.
 That can probably be deduced from the name or even the layout of the place.
 Speaking of the layout Mao’s Club has to be the biggest hostess bar in all of Phnom Penh.
 In fact it is one of the biggest bars of any kind in the city.
 It is surely the only Mao Tse-tung themed hostess bar in the country and probably the world though that seems to have simply been carried over from the old business despite the new ownership.
 Mao’s Club is the only bar in Phnom Penh with its own specialized set of dancers.
 Plus it has table football!